romanpauk/dingo/docs/getting-started.md

 - `scope<shared>`: cache one instance and reuse it
 - `scope<shared_cyclical>`: allow cyclic graphs with two-phase construction

-Start with `unique` or `shared`.
-Use `external` when ownership lives elsewhere.
-Use `shared_cyclical` only when cyclic construction is actually needed and its extra constraints are acceptable.

-See:
+Most graphs use `unique` or `shared`. `external` represents ownership held outside the container. `shared_cyclical` is reserved for cyclic construction and adds the constraints required by that model.

+References:

 - [Core Concepts: Scopes and Storage](core-concepts.md#scopes-and-storage)
 - [examples/storage/scope_external.cpp](../examples/storage/scope_external.cpp)